aro-network/aro-docs/docs/user-guides/node-console.md

 ![Device Restart](/img/user-guides/console_4.png)

-Restart your device directly from this tab.
+Restart your device directly in this tab.